Policy of Nondiscrimination

-Office of Disability Services (ODS) at UNCG seeks to meet individual needs by coordinating and implementing internal policy regarding programs, services, and activities for individuals with disabilities.
-The ODS functions as a source of information and advice and as a communication link among individuals with disabilities, faculty and staff members, state rehabilitation agencies and the community at large.
-Accommodating individuals with disabilities in a mainstreamed environment is the overall objective of the ODS.
+The Office of Accessibility Resources and Services (OARS) at UNCG seeks to meet individual needs by coordinating and implementing internal policy regarding programs, services, and activities for individuals with disabilities.
+The OARS functions as a source of information and advice and as a communication link among individuals with disabilities, faculty and staff members, state rehabilitation agencies and the community at large.
+Accommodating individuals with disabilities in a mainstreamed environment is the overall objective of the OARS.

-ODS focuses on providing services needed by students with disabilities to minimize the extent to which their disability affects their opportunities in the UNCG academic environment.
+OARS focuses on providing services needed by students with disabilities to minimize the extent to which their disability affects their opportunities in the UNCG academic environment.
 For university students with disabilities, the single most important issue is equal opportunity.
-ODS is designed to address those areas of need where equal opportunity is compromised for students with disabilities.
+OARS is designed to address those areas of need where equal opportunity is compromised for students with disabilities.

-Note: In reading these policies and procedures, the term “student” refers to students who are registered with the Office of Disability Services (ODS).
+Note: In reading these policies and procedures, the term “student” refers to students who are registered with the Office of Accessibility Resources and Services (OARS).